Hosting A Groom’s Or Rehearsal Dinner (Quick Guide)

 Rehearsal Dinner Menu Design

-Pro Tip: When planning the dinner menu, the most important consideration is to not accidentally replicate items in the wedding menu that has been chosen for the next day.
+Pro Tip: When planning the dinner menu, the most important consideration is not to accidentally replicate items from the wedding menu that have been chosen for the next day.

-This can sometimes happen unintentionally if the parents of the groom didn’t check with the couple.
+This can sometimes happen unintentionally if the groom’s parents don’t check with the couple.

 In other words, if you have Filet Mignon and Sea Bass on the menu for the wedding, you don’t want to offer the same or a variation of it for dinner the night before.